mcmattmclean/CS162_ProjectFinal/README.md

 # Installation

 Clone the git repository, then run `make` in the directory created.
-Run `./Miskatonic` to start the game.
+Start the game with `./Miskatonic`.

 # Beating the Game (Spoilers!):